-A payer may issue a receipt, remittance or similar document in place of the Payment summary - withholding where ABN not quoted.
+A paver may issue a receipt, remittance or similar document in place of the PAYG payment summary withholding where ABN not quoted.

 If you received income from which tax was withheld and you did not receive or have lost your payment summary, contact your payer and ask for a copy.